kristel-/spatial-visualization-with-r/plottingMaps.md

 ![plot of chunk dialects with ggplot](figure/dialects with ggplot-1.png)

-Now we create a list of labels to plot dialect names on the map.We proceed with both (dialects and parishes at the same time).
+Now we create a list of labels for plotting dialect names on the map.We proceed with plotting both dialects and parishes at the same time.
 First, we create an id-list with parish name abbreviations (not necessary for dialects).